BG6TPX/Husky/README.md

 # Husky
-This is an arbitrary remote control based on ESP32S3 open source, mainly used to control various aircraft models and ground equipment.
+This is STM32F103 driver 4 RX5808S for 1 to 4 hubs